Congressional Art Competition

-Each spring, a nation-wide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
-The Artistic Discovery Contest is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.
+Each spring, a nationwide high school arts competition is sponsored by the Members of the U.S. House of Representatives.
+The Congressional Art Competition is an opportunity to recognize and encourage the artistic talent in the nation, as well as in our Congressional District.
+This year's deadline for submissions is March 15, 2026

 - Paintings – including oil, acrylics and watercolor